B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 485:**
 > Instinct rules the world.
 In life.
 In death.

+Just human nature.
+We do as we please whenever we please how we please.

 **Page 487:**
 > Spirit is willing but the flesh is weak.

+We want to advance and become better but our bodies condense us down to a form worse than what we want.
+This is where stuff like AI can advance beyond us due to them not being limited by a physical form in the way we are.
+Also shows for sport where my brain might want to keep pushing but my body does not.

 **Page 496:**
 > Exuberant female.
 Enourmously I desiderate your domination.
 I am exhausted, abandoned, no more young.

 **Page 503:**
 > The sins of your past are rising against you.
 Many.
 Hundreds.

+"Return of the Repressed" - Sigmund Freud
+Consequences of our actions do not die out after the fulfillment of them.
+Also shows for stuff like procrastination or inaction or not doing enough like say not practicing enough for a concert or something like that where the limited amount that you did for yourself shows itself to all and most importantly to yourself.

 **Page 508:**
 > Bloom: Ten and six.
 The act of low scoundrels.
 Let me go.
 I will return.
 I will prove...
 > A voice: Swear!
 > Bello: As a paying guest or a kept man?
 Too late.
 You have made your secondbest bed and others must lie in it.
 Your epitaph is written.
 You are down and out and don't you forget it, old bean.

+He wants to become better for others and himself but he cannot revert his actions.
+They are done and he has no choice but to show them to others and let them experience the consequences or the actions.

 **Page 528:**
 > Thou thoughtest as how thou wastest invisible.

+We think as though our actions have no consequences to others and that we are sole humans that don’t impact anyone.

 **Page 539-542:**
 Stephen's relationship to his dead mother.